What Is San Sebastian Known For? Food, Surf & More

 10. The Language and Local Pride

-You’ll see signs in both Spanish and Euskara, the Basque language.
-It’s not like any language I’ve heard before — completely separate from Spanish, French, or anything else in Europe.
+It’s not like any language I’ve heard before, and it’s completely separate from Spanish, French, or anything else in Europe.
 Locals use it proudly, and it shapes the whole vibe of the city.

 11. Museums That Show the City’s Soul

-To learn more about the culture, I visited San Telmo Museoa.
-It’s tucked into an old Dominican convent right by Monte Urgull, and honestly, it’s one of the best museums I found in the Basque Country.
+It’s tucked into an old Dominican convent right by Monte Urgull, and one of the best museums I visited in the Basque Country.

-The mix of ancient architecture and modern design really works.
 Inside, the exhibitions walk you through Basque history, identity, and politics.
 It’s not too big, but allow a couple of hours to really do it justice.
-I left feeling like I finally had some context to what I was seeing around the city.
+I left feeling like I finally had some context for what I was seeing around the city.

 You’ll also find works by Eduardo Chillida, a local sculptor whose public pieces are scattered across the city.

-👉 Good to know: This part of the city also sits near the mouth of the River Urumea.
+This part of the city also sits near the mouth of the River Urumea.
 Don’t miss following the river back inland to see the city’s beautiful bridges and tree-lined paths.
-It’s a peaceful part of San Sebastián, perfect for soaking up some of the quieter local life.
+It’s a peaceful part of San Sebastián, perfect for soaking up some of the quieter local life.Â

 12. Easy Day Trips by Bus or Train

 One of my favourite things about staying in San Sebastián was how easy it was to get around.
-I didn’t need a car.
-I used local buses and trains

-- Zumaia – If you love geology, don’t miss this one.
+- Zumaia: If you love geology, don’t miss this one.
 The coastal cliffs are famous for their dramatic rock formations known as the Flysch.
 It’s also a great beach spot when the weather warms up.

 13. A Good Base for a Longer Northern Spain Trip